 In layman’s term:

-An evaluation is coordinated by an Intake Service Coordinator whom determines the primary area of concern and locates a team of state contracted professionals (which may include, speech, occupational, or a physical therapist) to evaluate and determine your child’s eligibility.
-If your child happens to have been previously diagnosed by a medical doctor with a category 1 disorder, they are automatically eligible for early intervention services in the area of primary need.
+An evaluation is coordinated by an Intake Service Coordinator who works with parents to identify the primary area of concern and locates a team of state-contracted professionals (which may include speech, occupational, or physical therapist) to evaluate as a team and determine your child’s present levels.
+If your child has been previously diagnosed by a medical doctor with a category 1 disorder, they are automatically eligible for Georgia’s early intervention services in primary need.
 Coordination and evaluation are completed free of charge.

 As it relates to paying for the services a family receives, BCW becomes the payor of last resort.
-This means if a family has insurance, the insurance (medicaid or private carrier) will be billed for therapy services provided via a BCW contracted therapist.
-If a family’s insurance denies payment, BCW will instead be billed for each treatment provided.
-If a family does not have insurance, a cost-participation model using a sliding fee scale is implemented.
+This means if a family has insurance, the insurance (Medicaid or private carrier) will be billed for therapy services provided via a BCW contracted therapist.
+If the family’s insurance pays for any part of the billed services, Babies Can’t Wait will pay the remaining balance, if any.
+If a family’s insurance denies payment, BCW will instead be billed for each treatment provided and the family will be responsible for a percentage.
+If a family does not have insurance or coverage for the service, a cost-participation model using a sliding fee scale is implemented.

 Who provides services within Babies Can’t Wait?